hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 They might temporarily join projects when they are actively involved, or for debugging purposes.

-To manage project members, reponsibles/managers need to go to the web page of their project, by going to the `ManGO portal <https://mango.vscentrum.be/>`_, clicking on their zone to expand the list of projects they are member of, and clicking on their project name.
+To manage project members, reponsibles/managers need to go to the web page of their project, by going to the `KU Leuven ManGO portal`_, clicking on their zone to expand the list of projects they are member of, and clicking on their project name.
 Alternatively, they can go straight to ``https://mango.vscentrum.be/data-platform/project/<project_name>``.

 On this page, you get an overview of all members in the project: